-2. The SPI clock pin is not at the appropriate idle level (low for UCCKPL = 0, high for and data will be shifted).
+2. The SPI clock pin is not at the appropriate idle level (low for UCCKPL = 0, high for eUSCI_A: the SPI will not be able to receive a byte (UCAxRXBUF will not be filled and

 UCCKPL = 1) when the UCSWRST bit in the UCxxCTLW0 register is cleared.